Four Mothers Society

 Native American socio-religious organization in Oklahoma, U.S.

 The Four Mothers Society or Four Mothers Nation is a religious, political, and traditionalist organization of Muscogee, Cherokee, Choctaw and Chickasaw people, as well as the Natchez people enrolled in these tribes, in Oklahoma.
-Four Mothers Society ceremonial grounds remain active today.
+Four Mothers Society ceremonial grounds remain active in the early 21st century.

 It was formed in the 1890s as an opposition movement to the allotment policies of the Dawes Commission and various US Congressional acts of the period.
 The society is religious in nature.
 It opposed allotment because dividing tribal communal lands attacked the basis of their culture.
 In addition, some communal lands would be declared surplus and likely sold to non-Natives, causing the loss of their lands.

 At the organization's peak, it had more than 24,000 members.